Functional Voice Training

-“The Liberated Voice” has a developed, extended range of well over two octaves and can sing both fully and quietly within that range.
-A “Liberated Voice” is one which has been trained or cultivated to allow the singer to express his musical ideas freely and simply and without great bodily effort.
-The Liberated Voice gives the singer a sense of physical and emotional well-being.
+“The Liberated Voice” has a developed, extended range of well over two octaves that can sing both fully and quietly on all accessible tones.
+A “Liberated Voice” is one which has been trained or cultivated to allow the singer to express musical ideas freely and simply and without great bodily effort.
+The “Liberated Voice” gives the singer a sense of physical and emotional well-being.